EithonNetwork/EithonBungee/README.md

 ## Release history

+### 1.7.3 (2016-05-29)

+* BUG: Player on other servers where not always in the list of bungee players.

 ### 1.7.2 (2016-05-29)

 * BUG: Player switching to another server resulted in both a quit message and a switch message on the server he/she moved from.